CRF trial: Rape

 Development in the field

 The rape had to contend with various adverse events.
 Development in autumn was significantly affected by high rainfall after sowing.
 A heavy rape winter stem weevil infestation then occurred in autumn – in spite of an insecticide measure.
 Depending on the variant, up to 75 % of the plants had been affected by the end of March.
 The significantly lower infestation in CRF-V2 is worth mentioning.
-The undersown crop with BrassicaPro obviously had a positive effect here – the companion plants probably attracted the interest of the rape winter stem weevil, thereby “distracting” it from the rape.
+The undersown crop with DSV Terralife BrassicaPro obviously had a positive effect here – the companion plants probably attracted the interest of the rape winter stem weevil, thereby “distracting” it from the rape.

 The significantly weakened crop was subsequently unable to develop well.
 Furthermore, the plants had to contend with extreme chickweed pressure in CRF-V1.
 The weed established itself so well that it pulled down the rape and provided pigeons and other birds with an ideal landing space.